What Are The Common Types Of Criminal Cases Your Firm Handles?

 Judges and prosecutors will be on notice that this is not your first law violation when determining the appropriate bond at the first appearance.
 The law permits judges to use someone’s prior contact with the criminal system when determining the appropriate bond.
 Prosecutors will most always offer less favorable plea offers if you have been through the system before.
 In some situations, such as DUI cases, a judge may be required by law to enhance a sentence if a defendant has a prior conviction for the same type of offense on their record.

-For more information on Criminal Cases In Florida, a free initial consultation is your next best step, for that contact Florida Criminal Defense attorney Anthony, the Chauncey Law Firm, P.A.
-Get the information and legal answers you are seeking by calling (877) 315-5107 today.
+For more information on criminal cases in Florida, a free initial consultation is your next best step; contact your criminal defense attorney in Live Oak, FL, The Chauncey Law Firm, P.A.
+Get the information and legal answers you are seeking by calling us today at (877) 315-5107.

 Call me for a free case evaluation